By Author at Klizos - August 13, 2020

 All these are just a few examples of how mobile apps have changed our way of living in today’s tech-savvy era.
 These mobile apps have become an inevitable part of our lives.
 No wonder why the Statista report mentioned that by 2023, mobile apps are about to generate over $935 billion in revenue.

 Especially, this year, we all are experiencing a global Covid-19 pandemic right now and social distancing is becoming the new norm.
 So, most businesses are trying to reach a broader audience more conveniently through mobile apps where “social distancing” is not even an issue!
-Everything can be done easily and securely using apps!

 With the exponentially growing demand for such applications, app developers worldwide are looking for easier ways to build top-notch apps.
 And when Facebook made React Native open-sourced in 2015, it started giving tough competition to the complete native app development with Swift or Java.